emmaabraham04/emmaabraham04.github.io/index.md

   <strong>Skills:</strong> Markdown, Squarespace</p>

   <h3>Clemson AIS Website</h3>
   <p>As president, I created the website for <a href="https://cuais3.wixsite.com/clemsonais">Clemson Association for Information Systems</a>.
 This is the first website I ever created.
-In the future, I plan on remastering this website by moving it over to GitHub.<br>
+In the future, I plan on remastering this website and move it over to GitHub.<br>
   <strong>Skills:</strong> Web Design</p>

 </section>